Child Neglect and Abuse Proceedings in Family Court

 b.
 Burden of Proof at the Dispositional Hearing

 The court's determination of what the bests interest of the child, in light of the underlying neglect or abuse finding, will determine the final disposition of the proceeding

-The article "Child Neglect and Abuse Proceedings in Family Court - An Outline in Understanding Article 10 of the Family Court Act" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Child Neglect and Abuse Proceedings in Family Court - An Outline in Understanding Article 10 of the Family Court Act" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.